 Whether you’re young or old, whether you have been married for 20 days or 20 years, we know talking about the possibility of dying and leaving your loved one isn’t a welcome subject, but it’s an extremely important one.
-Taking some basic steps now can save time, money, and additional heartache in the event of the premature death of a spouse.
+Taking some basic estate planning steps now can save time, money, and additional heartache in the event of the premature death of a spouse.

 The following are basic estate planning steps you can take now.
 Work with a financial planner to determine if you have more in-depth estate planning needs.